m8hu/child-theme-gulp-scaffold/readme.md

-# Child Theme Gulp Scaffold
+# Wordpress Child Theme Gulp Scaffold
 This theme is created and maintained by Matthew Hall, Matthewhall.info, as a starter for developing on client sites.

 The purpose of this is simply to generate a gulp process for developing templates with gulp running my build/linting on SCSS/JS/PHP.